tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/使用 CDN 加速访问/CDN 加速配置_intl_en.md

 ### Configure authentication
 >!
 After CDN acceleration is enabled for the custom domain name, anyone can directly access the origin server through this domain name.
 If your data requires privacy, please be sure to enable the authentication configuration to protect your data on the origin server.

-After the custom domain name is deployed, a CDN authentication configuration link will appear in the CDN Authentication column.
-Click **Settings** to directly enter the CDN Console for CDN authentication configuration.
+After the custom domain name is deployed, a CDN authentication configuration link will appear in the CDN authentication column.
+Click **Set** to directly enter the CDN console for CDN authentication configuration.
 For detailed directions, see [Authentication Configuration](https://intl.cloud.tencent.com/document/product/228/35237).
 ![](https://main.qcloudimg.com/raw/b0e9b2e0febc4b480a16a11f06498740.png)